django-cms/django-cms/docs/contributing/testing.rst

 doesn't come with its own tests.

-Tests provide some necessary minimum confidence: they can show the code will behave as it expected, and help identify what's going wrong if something breaks it.
+Tests provide some necessary minimum confidence: they can show the code will behave as it is expected, and help identify what's going wrong if something breaks it.

 Not insisting on good tests when code is committed is like letting a gang of teenagers without a driving licence borrow your car on a Friday night, even if